sedpro/cachedecorator/README.md

 This module allows you simple caching of your service methods.

+The main idea was to create a caching module, which can be connected to a project without changing code.
+All you need to do is ajust your config.

 Installation
 ------------
 For the installation uses composer [composer](http://getcomposer.org "composer - package manager").